ashtrindade/ecomm/README.md

 ### Standardization of the service stacks

-All services are built with the same language (`Javascript`) and obey `eslint` rules.
+All services are built in `node.js` using only `Common Javascript`.
+All services use `MongoDB` except `Payments`, that uses `mySQL`.
+Services run on a Docker container and are reachable through an Api Gateway.

 ### Service discovery solution

-Service discovery must be set to prevent server overload.
-Tools like `load balancer` are used to distribute requests between containers.
+Service discovery is needed to locate service instances in dynamically assigned network locations in a cloud-based microservices location.
+It helps the instances to adapt and balance the load among themselves.

 ### Security aspects